 effect, the certificate is not used.Note: Before you set a value to the validity period of the certificate, you should read and apply the best practice recommendations from the Microsoft PKI Quick Guide.
 For information about the best practice recommendations for using certificates, see http://www.windowsecurity.com/articles/Microsoft-PKI-Quick-Guide-Part3.html.

 - Auth Chain – Constructs a chain of trust for certificates that are not self-signed.
 If a chain of trust cannot be constructed using valid certificates, the certificate is not used.
 If the certificate is self-signed, this option verifies only the certificate signature.

-- Validity – Verifies dates in the validity period of the certificate are still in effect.
+- Validity – Verifies if the dates in the validity period of the certificate are still in effect or not.
 If the dates are not in effect, the certificate is not used.

-- Set the Certificate Signing Bit by selecting the check box.
+- Select the Set the Certificate Signing bit check box.

 - Click Next.

 - In the Confirm page, verify the information pertaining to the self-signed certificate, and click Finish.

 - Click Return to return to the System

 Certificates page.
 The bank certificates are now available for viewing and editing under Administration menu of Sterling B2B Integrator.under the